-Both operators attribute this decrease to several factors.
-Increased fuel costs have decreased tourist traffic.
-Both boats have experienced days of interrupted service due to high/low water events.
+Strategies that have been implemented in the last year include additional signage, website updates and new brochures.
+Both boats have experienced days of interrupted service due to high/low water events and mechanical problems.
 Both services have had to raise rates to help defray increases in cost to deliver service, due mainly to high fuel prices.
+This measure is updated on a quarterly basis.